 - Produce a portfolio of work that demonstrates the skills you’ve learned throughout the course

-So why not power up your career in a popular industry?
+So why not power up your career with this pre-apprenticeship course, and get a head start on the competition, in this popular industry?

 Take the next step in becoming a Tradesperson